own3mall/python-gtk3-tutorial/toolbutton.rst

 =======
 Example
 =======
-To view an example for this widget, see the :doc:`toolbar` example.
+To view an example for this widget, see the Toolbar example.